AliSultanov2000/Wise-advice/README.md

-The goal of this project is to create ML model (Based on RNN) which will determine the tone of the text
+The goal of this project is to create ML model (Based on RNN) which will determine the tone of the text: positive or negative (thus the ML problem is a binary classification).
 Project stages:
+- Problem statement, its translation into machine learning language
+- Choosing metrics
 - Text data parsing
+- Exploratory data analysis (EDA)
 - Text data preprocessing
-- Creating an LSTM model
+- Creating an RNN (exactly LSTM) model
 - Creating an ML Pipeline
 - Embedding the model in a Docker container (for further use in the application)

 Model limitations: The model can only process words in English

-Metrics: f-1 score
+Metrics: Precision (due to the objectivity)

 There are various types of text representation in the form of a vector or matrix, for example:
 - Bag of words (N - grams).
 The text is represented as a vector